dnuezw/inditexFrontend/README.md

 $ docker compose run --rm app npm run test
 ```

-Finally, to run the end to end tests we execute:
+Finally, to run the end to end tests, first we will need to have the application up and running, then we execute:
 ```
 $ make e2e-test
 ```